trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 95.md

         The subheading does not cover articles of the winter season which are suitable for a more general use as decorations during that season, because their objective characteristics suggest that they are not exclusively used for Christmas festivities but mainly as decorations during the winter season, such as icicles, snow crystals, stars, reindeers, robins, snowmen, and other images of the winter season, whether or not the colours or outfits etc. suggest a connection with Christmas.

     (b) decorative articles for Christmas trees.
 These are articles designed to be hung on a Christmas tree (i.e.lightweight articles of generally non-durable material designed to decorate a Christmas tree).

-This heading does not include equipment more specifically classified elsewhere in the classification.